whamcloud/Online-Help/docs/Install_Guide/ig_ch_03_building.md

-During this physical configuration of your file system hardware, be sure to write down how servers and storage are configured so you can later assign primary and failover servers to each volume (using the Intel® Manager for Lustre\* software GUI).
+During this physical configuration of your file system hardware, be sure to write down how servers and storage are configured so you can later assign primary and failover servers to each volume (using the Manager for Lustre\* software GUI).
 Also, keep records of how failover power control has been implemented (IPMI or PDUs) as this will be needed later.